mikaelbr/node-notifier/README.md

 ## Changelog

+### `v3.2.1`
+1. Fixes support for notifications from folders with spaces on Windows.

 ### `v3.2.0`
-1. Adds native Windows 8.1 support.
+1. Adds native Windows 8 support.

 ### `v3.1.0`
 1. Adds Growl as fallback for Mac OS X pre 10.8.